the-events-calendar/tampermonkey-scripts/other/README.md

 * Replaced instances of Modern Tribe with The Events Calendar
 * Renamed plugin and filename
 * Updated download URL to point to the new repository
+* Added WP-Optimize to the caching plugin list

 2.0.0 - 2020-11-26
 * Refactored the script from ground up.
 It works now fully as a TamperMonkey script.